 So, how did it all begin?

 The JCK Magazine moved fast to propose Las Vegas as the ideal location for the show.
-Las Vegas was proposed mainly due to its reasonably cheap diamond prices compared to the prices in New York.
+Las Vegas was proposed mainly due to its cheap diamond prices compared to the prices in New York.
 Besides, the city offered numerous accommodation facilities.
-As the show wouldn’t be a one-day event, these facilities would come in quite handy.
+As the show would not be a one-day event, these facilities would come in quite handy.
 Also, union costs were considerably lower in Vegas.
 The city was favorable in nearly all aspects.

 What’s The Significance of The JCK Show?